MataDesigns/EasyJSON/README.md

 }
 ```

-Thats it then you can use it like anyother Date type.
+Thats it then you can use it like any other Date type.

 #### BoolConverter
 String to Bool